DarkMatterCore/bluedump-mod/README.md

 Changelog
 --------------

+**YABDM v1.84 (May 12th, 2017 - DarkMatterCore):**

+* Fixed sorting method for the IOS selection screen.
+IOS version numbers are now properly displayed.
+* Replaced Steve Reid's SHA-1 C implementation with the standard SHA-1 C implementation from RFC 3174 (with some modifications).
+This fixes the hash calculation error.

+I apologize for these mistakes.
+I don't have a TV anymore, so I wasn't able to test the previous release.

 **YABDM v1.83 (May 4th, 2017 - DarkMatterCore):**

 * Added support for the vWii Common Key.
 System Titles dumped from a vWii will now retain proper AES encryption and their tickets won't be fakesigned by default anymore.
 An updated WAD Manager shall be needed in order to install these WADs.